ds-wizard/guide/docs/more/development/contributing.rst

 Test Policy
 ===========

-Testing is essential to ensure the successful construction and implementation of DSW.
+Testing is essential to ensure the successful construction and implementation of |project_name|.
 It is necessary to keep tests updated together with new features and other changes in the code.

 Each component may use its own test suite (unit tests, acceptance tests, integration tests), which shall be described in the CONTRIBUTING file within the corresponding repository.
-To test all components together, we have the `E2E test suite <https://github.com/ds-wizard/dsw-e2e-tests>`__ (Cypress) that tests according to various use cases, i.e., what can a user do within DSW using its web user interface.
+To test all components together, we have the `E2E test suite <https://github.com/ds-wizard/dsw-e2e-tests>`__ (Cypress) that tests according to various use cases, i.e., what can a user do within |project_name| using its web user interface.

 Whenever a new feature is developed, it must be covered by tests.
 For the E2E test suite, a specific sub-task is created in our JIRA when applicable.
 All components must pass all tests before releasing (including release candidate versions).